Maarten-Vandaele/AUTOSUB/README.md

 ## Idea

+I get asked to spot subtitles on a regular basis.

-I am working on a auto subtitling pipeline that can take in video and output a SRT subtitling file with timecodes.
+I am working on an auto subtitling pipeline that can take in video and output a SRT subtitling file with timecodes.
 Eliminating the tedious work of spotting subtitles and reducing the time spent on that significantly.

 ## Technologies